Short Sale Vs. Foreclosure: Which Is Better For Buyers?

 - Price: Foreclosed properties are usually sold below market value.

 - Quick sales: Because most foreclosed homes are sold as is and will likely be a cash transaction, the sale timeline is faster than a short sale.

 - Clean title: A homeowner may have back taxes due or liens on the home, especially when they are financially strapped.
-Once a bank forecloses on a home, the bank clears the title of liens and encumbrances.
+Once a bank or lender forecloses on a home, they clear the title of liens and encumbrances.

 - Cash buyers preferred: This can be the biggest hurdle when purchasing a foreclosed home.
-Buyers will likely need a large sum of cash available for the purchase of the home, as well as the costs of repairs.
+Home buyers will likely need a large sum of cash available for the purchase of the home, as well as money for the costs of repairs.

-- Condition: By the time a home has reached the foreclosure stage the homeowner has had some significant financial trouble and has likely neglected the maintenance of the home or abandoned the property altogether.
+- Property condition: By the time a home has reached the foreclosure stage, the homeowner has had some significant financial trouble and likely neglected maintenance of the home or abandoned the property altogether.

 The Bottom Line

 Purchasing a distressed property comes with advantages and disadvantages.
 When a lender approves an offer for a short sale, the homeowner can sell knowing their credit won’t be destroyed and the new owner has a great home.